wenoptics/addheader/README.md

 an updated version, and places the header after any shell magic at the top of the file.

+As of version 0.3.0, Jupyter notebooks can also be handled.
+See Usage -> Adding headers to Jupyter Notebooks.

 ## Installation

 _addheader_ is written in Python and can be simply installed from the PyPI package: